deeplearninc/relaax/tutorials/policy_gradient/README.md

         return self._bridge
 ```

-As you can see, we doesn't define some methods, which provides interaction with the agents.
+As you can see, we doesn't define some methods, which supports interaction with the Agents.

 We use an additional class (`_Bridge`) for this purpose:
 ```python
 class _Bridge(relaax.algorithm_base.bridge_base.BridgeBase):